She/Her

 Artist Statement:

-I find the precariousness of unfired clay is most apt when questioning the unpredictable, but I also turn to the materials that immediately surround me-bricks, sticks, nails, wire, sidewalk cracks, rocks, and tree bark are employed frequently.
-Sometimes personal items like worn clothes of mine and loved ones, or remnants of fabric from my Grandpa's torn footstool, are added to that list.
+The precariousness of unfired clay feels apt when questioning the unpredictable, but I also turn to materials that immediately surround me.
+Bricks, sticks, nails, wire, sidewalk cracks, rocks, and tree bark are employed frequently.
+More personal items, like remnants of fabric from my Grandpa's torn footstool, or worn clothes of mine and loved ones, are sometimes added to that list.
 Lines that connect and separate are painted, scrawled, stuck, wrapped, or drawn.
-Cracks, cuts, and gouges are scary, ugly, and beautiful.
-Clay bodies and paper, to which I always return, have limits suited to display the impacts of these forces.
+Cracks, cuts, and gouges are simultaneously scary, ugly, and beautiful.

 CV

-ABCC Certificate-Contemporary Ceramics program.
+ABCC Certificate - Contemporary Ceramics program.
 2023

 A-B Projects, Los Angeles, California, USA

-BFA Studio Arts-Drawing/Painting.
+BFA Studio Arts - Drawing/Painting.

 University of Minnesota, Minneapolis, USA